September 2021 - December 2023

 Gender, Community & Inclusion

-LEI will respond to a request by the Government of Nauru to provide guidance on land transfers and conveyancing, and on tenure options for pro-poor housing.
-LEI will develop guidance addressing these areas, drawing on regional case studies.
-From these, and in consultation with key government and community stakeholders, the team will co-develop an Action and Engagement Plan for land administration in support of the Master Plan and HGI.
+In Phase 1, this consisted primarily of preliminary advice, scoping and awareness raising/sensitisation.
+LEI responded to a request by the Government of Nauru to provide guidance on land transfers and conveyancing, and on tenure options for pro-poor housing.
+LEI developed guidance addressing these areas, drawing on regional case studies, which was presented to key government stakeholders.
+Working closely with the wider team to integrate land tenure concerns with master planning and the built environment, LEI developed, delivered and presented the following reports in Phase 1:

 Throughout, LEI has been conscious to provide materials in a format that meets the requirements of the client: minimising technical language as appropriate, providing presentations and diagrammatic materials to portray key ideas, grounding ideas in local context and example situations, facilitating discussions and integrating ideas and inputs within broader deliverables.

 In Phase 2 LEI’s support will focus on the options around land tenure and housing management on the Government-owned area of topside, where rehabilitation is due to conclude at the end of 2023.
 Land tenure options and housing management encompass questions of who will be granted rights to this rehabilitated site, what form those rights will take, and institutional requirements to manage the process sustainably and equitably.
 In-country travel will facilitate workshops with stakeholders and ensure that proposed options are grounded in the Nauruan socio-economic context and remain politically viable.